Buildings

 About Climate Change and Buildings

 Imagine what the least environmentally-imposing shelter would be like.
 The director of Climate Steps, Dr. Annette Olson, found one one day.
 “While I was helping pick up trash in Rock Creek Park in Washington, DC, which is a large, very wooded, very lovely park, we followed a lot of trash within a creek to what turned out to be a homeless encampment within a cave under a massive tree’s root systems.
 It was a very large cave for a creek bed, and probably slept at least four people.
 They had pots and pans and laundry hanging outside to dry, but the cave itself was completely natural and did not even look like it had been enlarged.
-It is the only place I can think of where I know humans aren’t impacting the climate by their need for building and living in a shelter.”
-(Although stream pollution is a different story.)
+It is the only place I can think of where I know humans aren’t impacting the climate by their need for building and living in a shelter.
+(Although stream pollution is a different story.)”

-Architects are trying to build zero-emissions buildings though, and this example tries to come close: https://www.greenmatters.com/home/2018/08/08/Z235p8K/nolla-neste-tiny-cabin.
+Architects are trying to build zero-emissions buildings, though, and this tiny cabin example tries to come close:

 Please consider that every single NEW home or office building built today is increasing climate change.
 Even if you have renewable energy and give back to the grid, carbon emissions result from the process of designing a building (computer use and meetings, etc), of manufacturing any new materials to build with, of transporting the materials, and of putting the structure together — all of this produces CO2, even if locally sourced.
 Think umpteen times before building a new place.

-- Move into an existing place and make it more environmentally friendly, or in this case, just more friendly.
-More details below.
-OR, if you must go to a newly-built place or build a new house or other building….
+- If you must go to a newly-built place or build a new house or other building….

 - Choose small and efficient, in an environmentally friendly location that is way above sea level AND uses salvaged materials.
 Among them are the “tiny homes.”
 See our Article: Tiny Houses Fight Global Warming.
 However, also see, https://getpocket.com/explore/item/tiny-houses-look-marvellous-but-have-a-dark-side.
 I especially like the comment about a person needing to ‘feel grounded.’